 8. Choose the Best Filing Status

-Most people know that you can file taxes as a single person or jointly with a spouse, but they might not be aware that there are actually five possible filing statuses:
+Most people know you can file taxes as a single person or jointly with a spouse, but they might not be aware that there are actually five possible filing statuses:

 - Married filing jointly